British Rail Class 555: Construction and commissioning

 Construction of the first Class 555 units began in 2021, with delivery of the first unit on the Metro network occurring in early 2023 for testing and commissioning.
 Two units were extensively tested at a test track, based in Velim in the Czech Republic.

 In September 2020, Nexus undertook a second public consultation to ask for opinions on how the interior of the new trains should be designed, related to the seating, grab poles and space for bike racks.
 At the same time, Nexus' drivers were consulted on the design of their cabs using virtual reality software, and in March 2021, took delivery of a physical cab mock-up built by ROBUR Prototyping in Chemnitz, Germany and shipped to the Gosforth Depot.
 A cab consultation period was carried out between March and April 2021 with over 200 operational staff taking part.
 Unlike the previous fleet, which had only a half-width driver's cab at each end, with the other half occupied by passenger seating, the new units will have a full-width driving position.

-The new trains will be five cars long in fixed formations, with a Jacobs bogie between the inner cars.
+The trains are five cars long, in fixed formations, with a Jacobs bogie between the inner cars.
 One centre car will be fitted with a Brecknell Willis pantograph to draw the power from the overhead lines.
-They will also be fitted with regenerative braking technology for greater energy efficiency, and a battery energy storage system that will allow the trains to remain powered and reach the nearest station if the overhead lines fail.
+They are also fitted with regenerative braking technology for greater energy efficiency, and a battery energy storage system that will allow the trains to remain powered and reach the nearest station if the overhead lines fail.

 The trains will feature specially designed retractable steps at the doors, which are designed to bridge the gap between the train and the platform.
 They will have an overall capacity of 600 passengers, with 104 seats, specially designed easy access areas and have CCTV, a new passenger information system, USB charging points and air conditioning throughout the saloon.

-In December 2021, Nexus revealed that the Metro fleet had entered the final assembly phase at Stadler's factory in Switzerland and that the manufacturer is in the process of fitting the main interior components of the first of the new trains.
+In December 2021, Nexus announced that the Metro fleet had entered the final assembly phase at Stadler's factory in Switzerland and that the manufacturer was fitting the main interior components of the first of the new trains.
 The works include the installation of wheels, seats, equipment cases, piping, wiring, flooring, windows and other internal furnishings.

-In February 2023, eight Metro drivers attended initial training on the new units on the 4 km Velim test track.
+In February 2023, eight Metro drivers undertook initial training on the new units on the 4 km Velim test track.

-The first of the 46 units, costing £362 million, arrived in Tyneside on 28 February 2023, and will undergo compatibility testing across the network before entering into service in the Autumn.
-Originally due to enter service in 2023, Nexus revised the date to introduce the units to early 2024, and in January 2024 the date was again revised to the end of the year.
+The first of the trains arrived on Tyneside on 28 February 2023, to undergo compatibility testing across the network before entering into service later that year.
+Nexus later revised the introduction date to early 2024, and in January 2024 the date was again revised to the end of that year.